-Successful UK-based BHIVA members from any discipline will be supported to deliver an implementation science project and have the opportunity to be trained in implementation science methodology.
-To apply, applicants must be current BHIVA members.
+The BHIVA/ViiV Implementation Science Scholarships are supported by ViiV Healthcare and administered by BHIVA.
+Scholarships are available up to a maximum of £25,000 and five scholarships up to a maximum of £10,000 per award.
+UK-based BHIVA members from any discipline will be supported to deliver an implementation science project and to be trained in implementation science methodology.
+Applicants must be BHIVA members in order to apply.

 BHIVA Research Awards provide funding for research projects that will impact on the improvement of clinical care, management, health and wellbeing of people living with HIV and on the prevention of HIV transmission.
 Applicants must be from UK-based institutions and awards will be paid in UK currency (GBP) to UK bank accounts.
 Projects should be wholly or primarily focussed on UK populations.
 Applications with additional impact in other country or population settings and/or which support the development of research skills for the UK-based applicant may also be considered.